Financial Issues in Divorce in Virginia

 III.
 When Spousal Support Cannot Be Awarded

 A court first determines whether the spouse seeking support is barred from getting it.
 For example, adultery is a bar to spousal support except when special findings are made.
-If denial of spousal support “would constitute a manifest injustice, based on the parties’ respective degrees of fault during the marriage and the relative economic circumstances of the parties,” a spouse who committed adultery could get it anyway.
+If denial of spousal support “would constitute a manifest injustice, based on the parties’ respective degrees of fault during the marriage and the relative economic circumstances of the parties,” a spouse who committed adultery might receive spousal support despite proof of adultery.

 IV.
 What Factors Does a Court Consider in Awarding the Amount of Spousal Support?